armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 On the `workstation machine`:

-- If using EKS, you can use the `aws` CLI tool to interact with the AWS API, and configure / communicate with the following:
+- If using EKS, you can use the `aws` CLI tool to interact with the AWS API and configure/communicate with the following:

   - EKS clusters (or, alternately, have a EKS cluster already built)
   - S3 buckets (or, alternately, have an S3 bucket already built)